Administrators give roles and users permissions to perform different actions.

 The permissions in Root Settings apply to all the entries in the Vault.

 To set the permissions for the Vault, on the Administration tab, click Root Settings, then click Permissions.

 There are many options.
 We want to draw your attention to two settings:

 View Password: Change password visibility.
 A user can still open a remote connection in embedded mode without seeing the password.

-Execute: Set if a user can use an entry (e.g. open a remote connection)
+Execute: Controls whether a user can use an entry (e.g. open a remote connection).

 Restricted access sets all permissions to never.
 An administrator then gives rights to view items and perform actions, as needed.

 1. On the Administration tab, click Root Settings.

 2. Click Permissions.